Smart Glass Windows

 Smart glass windows are also known as switchable glass, smart windows, switchable windows or E-Glass.
 It is made of a type of transparent glass that can turn opaque when a voltage is used.
 By an application of electric current, the Chromogenic materials inside the glass change the properties of light transmitted.

-Today, there are different kinds glasses used in Smart Glass Windows.
-The Liquid-Crystal Glass, the Suspended-Particle-Device, and the Electro-chromic Glass are the modern technologies used in producing opaque windows.
+Today, there are different kinds of glasses used in Smart Glass Windows.
+The Liquid-Crystal Glass, the Suspended-Particle-Device, and the Electrochromic Glass are the modern technologies used in producing opaque windows.

 Using this type of window also gives more comfort, especially during the summer.
-The opaque panes can repel around 95 per cent of heat and light.
-It is a good UV protection.
+The opaque panes can repel around 95 percent of heat and light.
+It is good UV protection.
 This is, however, more expensive than regular glass windows.
-It gives savings by lowering the costs of air-conditioning, lighting, shutters, blinds, screens and curtains.
+It gives savings by lowering the costs of air-conditioning, lighting, shutters, blinds, screens, and curtains.
 Smart glass windows are also used in high-rise buildings, condominiums, display facilities, and even in hospitals.
-Recently, they are used in the windows of airplanes, luxury cars and in space vehicles.
+Recently, they are used in the windows of airplanes, luxury cars, and space vehicles.

 In choosing to use Smart Glass Windows, one must consider the kind of glass technology, the cost of installation, the cost of electricity, durability, level of transparency, dimming capacity, and the rate of control.